ajstarks/decksh/README.md

 A combination of constants and substitution is also allowed.

     polygon "20 x2 30" "50 y2 50"

+Polyline is similar to polygon, except line segments are used instead of a filled polygon, and you may specify a line width.

+    polyline "xcoords" "ycoords" [lw] [color] [opacity]

 For lines, specify the coordinates for the beginning ```(x1,y1)``` and end points ```(x2, y2)```.
 For horizontal and vertical lines specify the initial point and the length.